hkiang01/Entity-Property-Linker/README.md

    For example: I'll write a test that ensures that you can link an `Entity` with a `Property`, as that's a necessary capability of the product, and translates to a change of state of the database.
 However, it's not necessary to write a test to make sure that a "Link" button changes color when pressed, as that is neither a business-critical function of the application, nor does it translate to a database change.

+   Take this with a grain of salt (I'm not a professional QA Engineer).

 9. Use the most popular component libraries that satisfy business requirements.

    Unless absolutely necessary (e.g., legal data privacy regulations), don't use custom libraries, as it will be more difficult for you to find support for issues you run into, and therefore making it more difficult for you to deliver business value.